-3. Retrieving information: How quickly and easily are employees able to find the files stored in your system?
+3. Retrieving information:

+How quickly and easily are employees able to find the files stored in your system?
 A good gauge of success in this regard is how confident your end users are that they could go back and retrieve a document when they need it.

 In the end, the main reason for most companies to go paperless is to improve efficiency, so that you're able to take on more business with the same number of employees.
 Doing before and after comparisons of your essential business processes should give you a good understanding of everything you've achieved by going paperless.

-If you're ready to take the next step toward becoming a paperless office, having a specific, customized roadmap is essential to achieving the maximum ROI.
+If you're ready to take the next step toward launching a paperless process, having a Return on Investment (ROI) target, and plan to achieve it, is essential to reaching your goals.